 9. Mix in the tempering to the cooked millet and mix with light hands.

-10. Add in the lemon juice and coriander leaves and serve with curd.
+10. Add in the lemon juice and coriander leaves.